-Sofia Vergara’s Son Manolo Makes His Modeling Debut, Plus More Model Kids with Famous Parents
+Diddy's Daughters Walk for Dolce & Gabbana, Plus More Model Kids with Famous Parents

 Parents: Annie Lennox and Uri Fruchtmann

-Where you've seen her: The Eurythmics singer's daughter has strutted her stuff with Prada, Diesel, Burberry and Rag amp Bone, and been photographed for Harper's Bazaar and Vogue.
+Where you've seen her: The Eurythmics singer's daughter has strutted her stuff with Prada, Diesel, Burberry and Rag & Bone, and been photographed for Harper's Bazaar and Vogue.

 ALESSANDRA GARCIA-LORIDO